bgrissin/K8S-Cassandra/README.md

 ## Get some Infrastructure

-This lab can be run on many public or private platforms.
+This lab could be run on most public or private platforms.
 Packet.net was chosen as the platform for these labs because of the close resemblance to an on premises experience.

 First, log into Packet.net and create three type0 instances, and name them cassandra1, cassandra2 and cassandra3.
 Also create 6 volumes and attach a pair of volumes to each host instance.
 For each host instance, one of the volumes will act as a locally mounted volume and the other will be a PX managed volume.
 Once two volumes are attached to each instance, the setup for those volumes is covered in section below titled 'Create a K8S cluster'